 - Incidentally — watch delivery people who enter your “space”— they represent stranger danger.
 They don’t understand how important it is to not litter.
 They may leave something behind; watch them and inspect the area after they leave.

-Notification that “company” is coming motivates all of us to tidy up and put things away.
-Mom, girlfriend or boyfriend… auditor, inspector or general — they all get our attention.
+A notification that “company” is coming motivates all of us to tidy up and put things away.
+Auditors, inspectors or other general company — they all get our attention.

 Parting is the key to avoiding “sweet sorrow.”

 The number of parts, pieces, connectors, caps, fasteners and whatever in a flightline operation is staggering and always changing.
 Parts Control, like Tool Control, is critical.
 Whatever method your operation has implemented to achieve this, learn it and love it.
-It will save you time, hassle and worse.
+It will save you time and hassle.

-Who hasn’t worked on the car, finished, and then turned the key to test his handiwork, only to discover a left-behind wrench has fallen off the block.
-Or worse, dropped into the fan with catastroFODic results?
+Who hasn’t worked on a car, finished, and then turned the key to test the handiwork, only to discover a left-behind wrench has fallen off the block.
+Or worse – dropped into the fan with catastroFODic results?

 It’s easy to forget that a quiet shop or flight line can turn into a dangerous place when a technician starts to run up an engine.
 Prop wash and jet blast or suction turn loose items into flying missiles — killer FOD.

 Operate as if someone is about to hit the starter — keep tools, materials, clipboards and other items secure in their assigned places.